Booking Travel and More

 Exciting attractions for children

-London is a destination that will delight younger visitors.
+London is a destination that has lots of places to explore for younger visitors.
 Its major museums feature interactive exhibits to help children engage, while many West End shows are family-friendly.
-You don’t need to head beyond the city boundaries to find an activity that will fill most of the day.
+You don’t need to head beyond the city boundaries to find an activity that will fill most of the day and show them the best of London!

 For an educational day out with the kids, head to the Science Museum.
 A whole floor is dedicated to games for younger visitors, subtly teaching them principles of physics in the process.
 The staff are friendly and happy to help with any scientific conundrums.